Blog

 From the Director: A Future Fueled by Hope

-The long-anticipated (and yes, even slightly feared) Aftercare guidance is finally here!
-While the expectation to provide six months of Aftercare services via Wraparound has been in place since 2021, the new ACL 25-47/BHIN 25-027 introduces updated expectations.
-It clarifies that any Wraparound provider contracted for Aftercare services must now be aligned with the newly revised Wraparound Standards and must demonstrate that alignment through the formal certification process.
+The new ACL/BHIN clarifies that any Wraparound provider contracted for Aftercare services must now be aligned with the newly revised Wraparound Standards and must demonstrate that alignment through the formal certification process.
+In this article, we'll decode some related acronyms, explore updated expectations and offer resources for additional support.

 From Darkness to a Symbol of Hope